LimeChain/matchstick/README.md

 - Create a demo subgraph for showcasing the framework;
 - Set up CI/CD;
 - Refactor Rust code to remove as much hardcoded structs and functions as possible (import them from graph-node instead);
-- Add detailed error messages;
+- Add detailed error messages and test failure information;
 - Unit tests;
 - Style terminal output;
 - Remove need for using PostgreSQL;